kodecocodes/i9t/testing/testing.markdown

 ### A quick refresher on Swift access control

 The concept of access control exists in virtually every programming language, although it may be called something different.
-Access control allows you to restrict access to sections of code from within other sections code.
+Access control allows you to restrict access to sections of code from within other sections of code.
 In Swift, the access control model is based on the concept of _modules_ and _source files_.

 A _module_ is a single unit of code distribution.
-This can be an application or a framework.
+This could be an application or a framework.
 In this example, all the source code in the Workout app is one module and all the code in your testing bundle is a separate module.
 A _source file_ is a single Swift source code file within a module (for example **Workout.swift**).

 Swift provides three different levels of access:

-1. **Public access** enables access to entities in any source file from your own module as well as any source file any other module that `import`s your module.
+1. **Public access** enables access to entities in any source file from within their own module as well as any source file in any other module that `import`s that module.
-2. **Internal access** enables access for entities in any source file from your own module.
-Outside module never get access, even if they `import` your module.
+2. **Internal access** enables access for entities in any source file from within their own module.
+Outside modules never get access, even if they `import` the module in question.
 3. **Private access** restricts access to entities from anywhere other than the source file where they're defined.
-This is the most restrictive of all access controls levels.
+This is the most restrictive of all access control levels.

 > **Note**: This was a broad overview of Swift's access control model.
-If you're interested in learning more, you can read Apple's documentation on the subject: http://apple.co/1DH0v9y
+If you're interested in learning more, you can read Apple's documentation on the subject at http://apple.co/1DH0v9y.

 The default access control is **internal**.
 Now do you see why your unit tests were riddled with errors?
 All the entities in **DataModel.swift** are internal to the **Workout** module.
 You cannot reference them from the unit testing module, even if you `import` the Workouts module!